Foundations in perinatal mental health

 Overview

 Our perinatal e-learning courses aspire to foster empathy and understanding among care professionals.
-One of our main goals is to increase empathy and understanding among care practitioners.

 Learning outcomes